shakyShane/laravel4-backbone-marionette/readme.md

     cd public/js/
     karma start

+It will continue watching your files and automatically re-run the tests on each save.

 ## Compiling SASS
 Again, all the config is done for you, so you can just dive into the `public/sass` directory and edit the files.
 Assuming you have compass installed, `gem install compass` if not, just run `grunt server-sass` to automatically watch/compile everything.